 I was clearing some weeds from the back of my garden plot that backs onto conservation area.
-It’s pretty much a vampire carnival setting.
+It's pretty much tick Narnia.
 Long grassy areas populated with all manner of wildlife; ticks jumping on and off of them willy nilly.
-They’re awful little blood drunken heathens.
+They're awful little blood craving heathens.

 So when a fellow gardener stopped to say hi and then told me to turn around I immediately knew it was one of two problems.
 Either my hair was messy or - I had a tick.

 My hair was perfect as always so I knew deep down he was going to tell me I had a tick.

 Myself, my friends Serena and Glen all walked off in different directions trying to find something we could remove the tick with.
 I knew you could cut a V into a plastic straw and use that to remove a tick but I didn't happen to have a plastic straw at the garden.